Vermont Social Work Licensing Requirements

-It will not be necessary to be licensed as an LMSW before working towards the LICSW; however obtaining this license first would decrease the number of necessary hours required to qualify for the LICSW.
-LMSWs would need complete 2,000 hours of supervised psychotherapy, whereas unlicensed social workers would need to complete 3,000 hours, with at least 2,000 hours providing psychotherapy.
+It is not necessary to be licensed as an LMSW before working towards the LICSW; however obtaining this license first would decrease the number of necessary hours required to qualify for the LICSW.
+LMSWs need complete 2,000 hours of supervised psychotherapy, whereas unlicensed social workers need to complete 3,000 hours, with at least 2,000 hours providing psychotherapy.
 Before beginning, confirm your supervisor is also registered with the OPR as an approved supervisor by searching the Licensee Lookup.
 Failure to ensure your supervisor is registered may also nullify your clinical experience hours.
 These hours need to be completed in no less than two years and no more than five years.
-Applicants would also require at least one hour of supervision for every 30 hours of practice through either face-to-face or electronic means.
-At least half of the supervision hours would need to be completed individually, rather than through group supervision.
+Applicants also require at least one hour of supervision for every 30 hours of practice through either face-to-face or electronic means.
+At least half of the supervision hours need to be completed individually, rather than through group supervision.
 Your supervisor should use the Report of Supervision form to record your hours and submit it to the OPR.

 Social Work License Reciprocity in Vermont

 Vermont does offer reciprocity for out-of-state social workers.
 To be eligible, the requirements of the other state where you are licensed must be equivalent or similar to the current requirements in Vermont.
-During the application process rather than sending the Verification of Social Work Education and Supervision Report forms, you must send a Verification of Licensure/Certification form.
+There are two kinds of licensure via reciprocity under Vermont’s new rules.

 Licensure by Endorsement

-If you have a social work license from another state with similar or more challenging licensing requirements, you would follow the steps above in the application process.
-However, you would still be required to pass the new Vermont jurisprudence exam before obtaining your license.
+If you have a social work license from another state with similar or more challenging licensing requirements, you will follow the steps above in the application process for a LMSW or a LCSW.
+During the application process, rather than sending the Verification of Social Work Education and Supervision Report forms, you must send a Verification of Licensure/Certification form.

 Licensure by the Five-Year Rule